Wanna Play?

 "It's fine that apps like Grindr exist, but they also form a carousel of continual self-affirmation."

-‘Is er iemand die met me wil spelen?’ ('Does anyone want to play with me?') by Hein Janssen for De Volkskrant (28-05-2015)read the article (in Dutch)
+‘Is er iemand die met me wil spelen?’ ('Does anyone want to play with me?'), Hein Janssen voor De Volkskrant (28 May 2015)Read the interview (in Dutch)

 "Depth disappears when it seems someone is about to fulfil my horniest porn fantasies."